 Remember, the weather varies significantly in Colombia.
 It is much much hotter in the North, compared to Bogota.
-At night time in Bogota you will need a jumpers, and sometimes even hot water bottles to keep warm!
+At night time in Bogota you will need a jumper, and sometimes even hot water bottles to keep warm!
 Read about the varying weather here, and make sure you check weather reports before you travel.

 Whether you choose to bring shoes or boots depends on how much hiking you think you will do.

 If you feel you are likely to hike mountains and long trails, a pair of boots may prove invaluable.